-The first aircraft to arrive for the Escuela de Aviación was a Curtiss JN-4D Jenny in 1924.
-This was followed a couple of years later by five Hanriot H320Et2s and one Breguet 14A and, in 1929, by four Waco Taperwings and one Waco Model F. The economic situation in the thirties made growth difficult, but more aircraft gradually arrived.
-A period of turmoil followed in the forties, with swift changes of government and command over the air force.
-Typical aircraft of the time were AT-6, BT-13, and the first two of many Dakotas (R4D-1 models).
-The fifties saw the arrival of more light aircraft, capable of being armed.
-By the end of the fifties a more serious impulse was received through the foreign military assistance programme of the United States, the backbone of the FAS was formed by twenty FG-1D Corsairs, apart from the Harvards in various subtypes.
+The birth of the FAS can be traced back to World War I. A milestone was reached in January 1917 when the Mexican government donated two TNCA Serie A aircraft to El Salvador.
+Subsequently, the Flotilla Aérea Salvadoreña was formed per decree on 20 March 1923 in this period of booming aviation interest.
+The first aircraft arrived in 1924, the economic situation in the thirties made growth difficult, but more aircraft gradually arrived.
+A period of turmoil followed in the forties, typical aircraft of the time were AT-6, BT-13, and the first two of many Dakotas (R4D-1 models).
+The fifties saw the arrival of more aircraft, the backbone of the FAS was formed by twenty FG-1D Corsairs.
 The Corsairs soldiered on for a decade.
 However, the state of these aircraft was worsening and by 1968 only five were in airworthy condition and at the same time the tension with Honduras was rising, prompting the acquisition of six Cavalier F-51 Mustang IIs and a single B-26B.
-These were all used to good effect along with the surviving Corsairs in the raids of the 100 hour war with Honduras in July 1969.
+These saw service in the 100 hour war with Honduras in July 1969.